Bihar Assembly Election 2020: PM Modi rakes up Ayodhya issue at election rally in Darbhanga

 ''Bihar has witnessed several developments under Nitish Kumar government.
 I pray for recovery of all citizens of Bihar affected by coronavirus," said Modi.

-Citing the vision of a self-reliant India, Prime Minsiter Narendra Modi said that more opportunities will be created for industrialists which would further increase employment opportunities for the youth in Bihar.
+Citing the vision of a self-reliant India, Prime Minister Narendra Modi said that more opportunities will be created for industrialists which would further increase employment opportunities for the youth in Bihar.

 At the election rally in Darbhanga, Narendra Modi took a swipe at the Opposition parties saying, "the ones in power earlier worked on the motto Paisa hajam, pariyojna khatam".